Joe Cordina: Cordina vs. Rakhimov

 On 22 April 2023, at the Cardiff International Arena, Cordina defeated Shavkat Rahimov by split decision to regain the IBF super featherweight title.

 Cordina vs. Vazquez

 On 4 November 2023 in Monte Carlo, Monaco, Cordina made the first defense of his IBF super featherweight title against Edward Vazquez, with Cordina winning by majority decision.

 Cordina vs. Cacace

-On May 18, 2024, in Riyadh, Saudi Arabia, Cordina lost his IBF super featherweight title via eighth-round TKO against Anthony Cacace.
+On 18 May 2024, on the undercard of Tyson Fury vs. Oleksandr Usyk at Kingdom Arena in Riyadh, Saudi Arabia, Cordina lost his IBF super featherweight title via eighth-round TKO against Anthony Cacace.

 Step-up to lightweight

 Cancelled bout with Shakur Stevenson

-Cordina was scheduled to challenge WBC lightweight World champion Shakur Stevenson at Kingdom Arena in Riyadh, Saudi Arabia, on 12 October 2024.
-On September 11, 2024, it was announced that Stevenson suffered a hand injury and the fight was cancelled.
+Cordina was scheduled to challenge WBC lightweight world champion Shakur Stevenson at Kingdom Arena in Riyadh, Saudi Arabia, on 12 October 2024 on the undercard of Artur Beterbiev vs. Dmitry Bivol.
+On 11 September 2024, it was announced that Stevenson had suffered a hand injury and the fight was cancelled.

 Cordina vs. Quiroz

-On 5 July 2025, at the AO Arena in Manchester, Cordina returned from a 14 month absence to defeat Jaret Gonzalez Quiroz by unanimous decision, and claim the vacant WBO global lightweight title.
+On 5 July 2025, at the AO Arena in Manchester, Cordina returned from a 14-month absence to defeat Jaret Gonzalez Quiroz by unanimous decision, and claim the vacant WBO Global lightweight title.

+Cordina vs. Flores Jr.

+Cordina defeated Gabriel Flores Jr. via unanimous decision at Adventist Health Arena in Stockton, California, USA, on 13 December 2025.